1jour1vin

 About the estate:

-Romain Payre has become one of the finest ambassadors for Gamay from the Côte Roannaise, where he has excelled for several vintages on his 21-hectare estate.
-The benchmark cuvée is best enjoyed young, while the Clos Du Puy and Intégrale cuvées are medium-aged wines made from vines over 80 years old.
-This is a highly recommended and reliable estate, whatever the cuvée.
+Romain Payre has become one of the leading advocates of Gamay from the Côte Roannaise, where he has been excelling for several vintages now on his 21-hectare estate.
+The flagship wine is best enjoyed for its youthful fruitiness.
+The Clos Du Puy and Intégrale wines, which are suitable for moderate aging, are made from vines over 80 years old.
+This is a highly recommended and reliable estate, regardless of the wine.

 Hachette Wine Guide